daneasterman/python-iris-machine-learning/readme.md

 SVM: 0.991667 (0.025000)
 ```

-Here we can see that with a score of `0.983333`, the K-Nearest Neighbors (KNN) algorithm has performed the best and most accurately on this Iris flower dataset.
+Here we can see that with a score of `0.983333`, the K-Nearest Neighbors (KNN) algorithm has performed the best and most accurately on this Iris flower

-### Making an actual prediction with Machine Learning:
+*__Making an actual prediction with Machine Learning:__*

 Now that we know that KNN is the most accurate algorithm, we can run it exclusively on the data with the code below: